 The risk universe categorises risks into three broad classes: intrinsic risk, operational risk, and other risk.
 Within these classes we have six principal risks.
-These risks for the Group and the Company are described in more detail on pages 28 to 31 of the LHL Annual Report and Accounts for 31 December 2023, available on the Group's website here: Investors - Lancashire Group.
+These risks for the Group and the Company are described in more detail in the enterprise risk management section of the LHL Annual Report and Accounts for 31 December 2024, available on the Group's website here: Investors - Lancashire Group.